madsbf/cv-kickstarter/README.rst

       jsoncv s123456 secret

-where s123456 should be your student id and secret be your password to CampusNet.
+where 's123456' should be your student id and 'secret' be your password to CampusNet.

 Tests
 =====